-- 3 ounces pineapple soda; or pineapple mineral water
+- 3 ounces pineapple soda; or pineapple juice, pineapple mineral water, etc.

-- To a small saucepan add the granular sugar and pomegranate juice, heat on medium until the sugar has completely dissolved.
+- To a small saucepan add the granulated sugar and pomegranate juice.

 - Remove from heat and allow the grenadine to cool a bit before pouring into an airtight glass jar or container.

-- Refrigerated in an airtight container, up to three months.
+- Refrigerated in an airtight jar or container, up to three months.

 If you make my Sunrise Mocktail Spritzer, don’t forget to leave this recipe a rating, comment, or like.
 Tag me on social media using the hashtag #EntirelyElizabeth when sharing your own personal photos making this recipe.
 I would love to see your version and know your thoughts!